garikAsplund/garik.codes/src/routes/blog/Space.md

 As unromantic as it is, probes and robots do a much better job of exploring space.
 And in order to do so, they need computers.

-After 60 years something truly exciting is happening out there.
+After 65+ years of space exploration something truly exciting is happening out there.
 Space tech is finally becoming more like tech on Earth.
-And no, it's not Elon's fault.
-It's actually NASA's.
+And no, it's not *all* Elon's fault.
+It's also NASA's.

-This is the story of the 4 pound "little helicopter that could" and how it had [more compute than all other space missions combined](https://arstechnica.com/space/2024/01/now-that-weve-flown-on-mars-what-comes-next-in-aerial-planetary-exploration/).
+Read on to learn the story of how the 4 pound "little helicopter that could" has [more compute than all other space missions combined](https://arstechnica.com/space/2024/01/now-that-weve-flown-on-mars-what-comes-next-in-aerial-planetary-exploration/).

 ![Mind blown](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExNXA4d2w1dm03Y3dqeGpsYnY2MTl2dGw0djJhdzJmMmtuZDl5anE4ZCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xT0xeJpnrWC4XWblEk/giphy.gif "Like that")